open-video-game-library/HunterChameleon/README.EN.md

 ### How to operate

-Hunter Chamaleon is played with the mouse.
+Hunter Chamaleon is played with a mouse or gamepads.

+- Mouse
-- Move the mouse: Move the sight
+   - Move the mouse: Move the reticle
    - Click the left mouse button: Shoot

+- Gamepads
+   - Left stick or D-Pad: Move the reticle
+   - Right south button: Shoot

 ![Hunter-Chameleonの操作方法](https://user-images.githubusercontent.com/52689532/224528222-04e48fff-d515-4ee6-a2ee-ff96f1a119fc.png)